Efficiency with The Feynman Technique

 [Please note that this page contains affiliate links.
 If you choose to purchase after clicking a link, I may receive a commission at no extra cost to you.]

-“The first principle is that you must not fool yourself – and you are the easiest person to fool.” –Richard Feynman
+“The first principle is that you must not fool yourself – and you are the easiest person to fool.”

-If you already understand it well and are studying for an exam, you can use this technique to test your understandings and challenge your assumptions.
+If you already understand it well and are studying for an exam, you can use this technique to test your understanding and challenge your assumptions.